You can make catch-up concessional contributions into your super using your unused concessional contributions cap amounts from previous years if:

 This is the maximum concessional contribution you can make in 2025/26 without exceeding the cap, assuming all other eligibility rules are met.

-If you're aged 67 or over, the normal work test rules apply (see below).
+If you're aged 67 or over, the normal work test rules apply if you are making personal deductible contributions (see below).